MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-android-for-work.md

 # Use custom settings for Android Enterprise devices in Microsoft Intune

-Using Microsoft Intune, you can add or create custom settings for your Android Enterprise personally-owned work profile devices using a "custom profile".
+Using Microsoft Intune, you can add or create custom settings for your Android Enterprise personally owned devices with a work profile using a "custom profile".
 Custom profiles are a feature in Intune.
 They are designed to add device settings and features that aren't built in to Intune.

 This feature applies to:

-- Android Enterprise personally-owned work profile devices (BYOD)
+- Android Enterprise personally owned devices with a work profile (BYOD)

 Android Enterprise custom profiles use Open Mobile Alliance Uniform Resource Identifier (OMA-URI) settings to control features on Android Enterprise devices.
 These settings are typically used by mobile device manufacturers to control these features.